Single-stage-to-orbit: Early concepts

-Star-raker: In 1979, Rockwell International unveiled a concept for a 100-ton payload heavy-lift multicycle airbreather ramjet/cryogenic rocket engine, horizontal takeoff/horizontal landing single-stage-to-orbit spaceplane named Star-Raker, designed to launch heavy Space-based solar power satellites into a 300 nautical mile Earth orbit.
+Star-raker: In 1979, Rockwell International unveiled a concept for a 100-ton payload heavy-lift multicycle airbreather ramjet/cryogenic rocket engine, horizontal takeoff/horizontal landing single-stage-to-orbit spaceplane named Star-Raker, designed to launch components to a satellites to a facility in a 300 nautical mile Earth orbit to enable the construction of Space-based solar power satellites in geosynchronous orbit.
 Star-raker would have had 3 x LOX/LH2 rocket engines (based on the SSME) + 10 x turboramjets.

 Around 1985 the NASP project was intended to launch a scramjet vehicle into orbit, but funding was stopped and the project cancelled.
 At around the same time, the HOTOL tried to use precooled jet engine technology, but failed to show significant advantages over rocket technology.